Nelitaa/Recipe-App/README.md

 - **Do i need internet**

-  - yes. it requires internet to send confirmation emails
+  - yes. it requires internet to download some files during installation.

 - **Do I need Node**